emigraced/EmilyMills_T1A3/README.md

 # The Sims: Command Line Edition

 Github Repository: https://github.com/emigraced/EmilyMills_T1A3
-*Note, this repo is private.
-Varsha & Jairo have been added as collaborators.*
+*Varsha & Jairo have been added as collaborators.*

 ## Software Development Plan (SDP)